 When federal funds became available for regional library development in 1965, seven

 Regional Library Systems were established by the Kansas Legislature.
 The system law (KSA 75-2548 and following) was amended in 1968 by the legislature to allow school and academic libraries to participate in regional systems of cooperating libraries.
 The law permitted the systems to levy a tax on property within the boundaries of the system that is not taxed for the support of a public library.
-Citizens and member libraries meet semi-annually in April and October.
 An elected twelve-member Executive Committee meets monthly to consider policies and provide financial oversight.

 Continued Cooperation & Development